WHY do we do this?

 WHAT do we do?

 In order to fulfill our mission, we design, facilitate, and evaluate our results-based curriculum, trauma-informed programs, and family wellness activities.
 Our organizing model is designed to teach an in-depth understanding of trauma and resilience and their impacts on our lives.
 We also use our social-emotional approach to re-examine persecution based on race, gender, ethnicity, sexual orientation, religion, political identity, citizenship, socioeconomic status, varying ability, and HIV/AIDS status.
 These sessions are curated by our staff for the purposes of:

 Supporting our future adults in identifying how resilience is transformed into social justice advocacy, community organizing, and resource regeneration throughout history.

 Cultivating youth leaders with supportive families competent in researching and strategically advocating for equitable resource opportunities within their community.

 For example, our Liberation Library catalogs and cross-references social progress based on location, organizational affiliation, issue, and/or its effect on a specific demographic.
 The library also offers participants real-life examples and language to expand their own organizing efforts based on what they learn from the Library's offerings.

 WHO do we work with?

 The District of Columbia identifies youth as anyone between the ages of 13-24 years of age.
-We welcome any youth in this age range or a parent of youth within this age range.
-However, we are intentional about separating participants into age-appropriate groups.
+We welcome any youth in this age range, their families, and their educators.
+We are intentional about separating participants into age, identity and demographic appropriate groups.
 Ultimately, our trauma-informed work supports "future adults" who envision then execute the strategies and tactics for sustainable social change.
 Participants do not embrace an apathetic attitude towards securing human rights, economic opportunities, and community wellness.
-With support from staff, volunteers, and community partners, our youth and their families use tangible solutions to address social problems.
+With support from trained staff, vour youth and their families use tangible solutions to address social problems.
 Together, we heal and create a future worth fighting for instead of fighting each other.